Looking for best through-the-wall air conditioner, you've come to the right place.

 The main difference besides installation location is that a through the wall unit has a sleeve that is first installed into the prepared wall space.
 The AC then slides into the sleeve.
 More differences are listed below.

-AKA: Through the wall air conditioners are also called built in, thru-wall, wall mounted, in wall, wall air conditioners and similar variations.
+AKA: Through the wall ac units are also called built in, thru-wall, wall mounted, in wall, wall air conditioners and similar variations.

 Our Window AC Guide: We have completed a large, comprehensive Window Air Conditioner Buying Guide with Brand Reviews and much more.
 Because the two room air conditioner types are so similar, there is a lot of information relevant to through the wall air conditioners too.